 If you want all the latest engineering and technology available in a Klipsch Heritage speaker, you need to purchase the current model.

 The service which I provide maintains the original operating characteristics and sound of the vintage Heritage speakers.
 Using factory and factory authorized parts, my service keeps your Klipsch Heritage speaker an authentic Klipsch product which maintains it's value; the genuine article, the real deal.
 While some vendors may be proud not to be affiliated with Klipsch, I am very proud to be a Klipsch retailer and extremely honored to be the person authorized by Klipsch to maintain the vintage speakers designed by the Legend In Sound, Paul W. Klipsch.
 Call us.
 We can offer repair advice on your speaker using correct factory approved components which will maintain product authenticity and factory specification.

 If you still feel the need to modify a genuine Klipsch product, please don't disrespect Paul and possibly mislead a future owner; remove the Klipsch labeling from the cabinet!

-A wiser choice - don't ruin it.
-Keep it operating as designed and enjoy owning a true piece of audio history designed by Paul W. Klipsch, The Legend In Sound.
+A wiser choice - don't modify it.
+Keep it operating as originally manufactured and enjoy owning a true piece of audio history.
+An authentic speaker designed by Paul W. Klipsch, The Legend In Sound.